-- 10.5.1 Informal Complaint Procedures - 10.5.1.1.
-The informal complaint procedure attempts to resolve the situation informally with a meeting between the complainant, the alleged offender and a Title IX Coordinator/Compliance Officer.
-The informal complaint procedure may be skipped if a Title IX Coordinator/ Compliance Officer determines it would be inappropriate or unproductive in the particular situation.
-Allegations of sexual assault or sexual violence may not be resolved using an informal resolution procedure.
-When an informal complaint is made, the following will occur: - 10.5.1.1.1 The complainant will be requested to put his or her informal complaint in writing. - 10.5.1.1.2 The Title IX Coordinator/Compliance Officer will discuss the situation with the complainant and answer any questions. - 10.5.1.1.3 The Title IX Coordinator/Compliance Officer will notify the alleged offender that an informal complaint has been filed against him or her and will give him or her a copy of the Policy Against Discrimination and Harassment and/or the Policy
+10.6.1 Informal Complaint Procedures

+10.6.1.1.
+The informal complaint procedure attempts to resolve the situation informally with a meeting between the complainant, the alleged offender and a Compliance Officer.
+The informal complaint procedure may be skipped if a Compliance Officer determines it would be inappropriate or unproductive in the particular situation.
+When an informal complaint is made, the following will occur:
-Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct to review.
-The Title IX Coordinator/Compliance Officer will also advise the individual alleged to violate the College policies of the College's prohibition of any retaliatory action against the complainant.

-- 10.5.1.1.3 The Title IX Coordinator/Compliance Officer will meet with the complainant and the alleged offender, separately. - 10.5.1.1.4 Through this investigative process, the Title IX Coordinator/ Compliance Officer will determine whether or not the complaint is founded.
-If the complaint is not founded the procedure ends.
-(See below, "An informal complaint concludes when:") - 10.5.1.2 If the Title IX Coordinator/Compliance Officer's initial investigation shows that the complaint is founded, the Title IX Coordinator/Compliance Officer will determine whether to hold an informal meeting with both parties present or appoint a mediator.
+- 10.6.1.1.1 The complainant will be requested to put their informal complaint in writing. - 10.6.1.1.2 The Compliance Officer will discuss the situation with the complainant and answer any questions. - 10.6.1.1.3 The Compliance Officer will notify the alleged offender that an informal complaint has been filed against them and will give them a copy of the Policy Against Discrimination and Harassment.
+The Compliance Officer will also advise the individual alleged to violate the College policies of the College's prohibition of any retaliatory action against the complainant. - 10.6.1.1.4 The Compliance Officer will meet with the complainant and the alleged offender, separately.
+Through this investigative process, the Compliance Officer will determine whether or not the complaint is founded.
+A complaint is founded when the alleged conduct would constitute a violation of the College's Policy Against Discrimination and Harassment.
+If the complaint is not founded the procedure under this policy ends.
+The matter may be referred to another college resource for additional information, such as the Bias Education and

+Support Team.
+If the Compliance Officer's initial investigation shows that the complaint is founded, then Compliance Officer will determine whether to hold an informal meeting with both parties present or appoint a mediator.
 There will be only one meeting, either informal or mediated, with the parties.